Choosing the right subscription price for your membership website will determine how profitable your website is.

 - Be aware that many payment providers will not allow you to charge an annual subscription because if the website closes down, they are liable for refunding members the outstanding balance for the remainder of the 12 months.

 Check with your payment provider before signing up.
-Also, be sure that they can take automatic monthly payments if you are offering a monthly subscription.
+Also, be sure that they can process automatic monthly payments if you are offering a monthly subscription.
 This is called ‘Recurring Payments’.

 - Generally speaking, sites aimed at consumers charge less than those targeted at businesses.